-In this respect the RFCs cooperate and coordinate together as an RFC network on different meetings and events as well as in dedicated associations (e.g. the RailNetEurope (RNE) European Association of Infrastructure Managers and Allocation Bodies (IMs/ABs).
+In this respect the RFCs cooperate and coordinate together as an RFC network on different meetings and events as well as in dedicated associations (e.g. the RailNetEurope (RNE) European Association of Infrastructure Managers and Allocation Bodies (IMs/Abs).

-Coordination at EU-level
+2.6.2 Coordination at EU-level

 At EU-level the RFCs are invited to attend dedicated meetings with the EC such as the Single European Railway Area Committee for RFCs WG which presents a platform for discussion on actual topics among the European Commission, the Member States and the RFCs, RNE and further sector associations such as CER, EIM, etc and it is under the coordination of the EC.
 On these meetings the RFCs have a possibility to comment the EC transport policy as well as the working documents and may raise questions concerning the correct interpretation and application of legal instruments towards the EC.
 The development of common, overall sector-wide solutions are handled, one crucial of such initiative is the development of the Handbook for International Contingency Management to avoid critical losses for the sector and economy as such.
-For Amber RFC, the compliancy with this Handbook will be assured, most probably for the timetable year 2020.

 The 10 Sector priorities which are the derivatives of the Rotterdam Declaration of 2016 are managed under the so-called Sector Statement Group, under the umbrella of CER.
-The aforementioned Handbook for International Contingency Management was adopted to be the 11th Sector Priority on 16 May 2018 in Sopron by the RNE General Assembly.
-It was also confirmed by the PRIME Plenary of the Europen Commission on 15 June 2018 in Amersfoort.
+The aforementioned Handbookfor International Contingency Management was adopted at the 11th Sector Priority on 16 May 2018 inSopron by the RNE General Assembly.
+It was also confirmed by the PRIME Plenary of the European Commission on 15 June 2018 in Amersfoort.

 The fulfillment of these goals are managed and monitored together with the RFCs, RNE and further Sector Associations such as CER or UIRR.
 For the sake of efficient management, each priority has a so-called rapporteur who reports and cares about the assigned duties in order to achieve the targets.
-Amber RFC follows the work of this platform and will adapt the necessary measures in case of conclusions.
+RFC Amber follows the work of this platform and will adapt the necessary measures in case of conclusions.
 For information purposes, the 11 sector priorities are as follows: